Country Guides

 Any new employee that is locally employed through a temp agency licence holder such as Boundless gets full employment rights and benefits as specified in Bulgarian labour law.
 They get a locally compliant employment contract, statutory maternity leave, annual leave, sick leave entitlements, any relevant tax credit, and many more.

 Both Bulgaria employers and Bulgaria employees have to pay taxes.
-For employers, it's contributions to the national social security institute, which covers pension contributions to the Mandatory state pension fund, and health insurance contributions to the national health insurance fund, among others.
+For employers, it’s contributions to the national social security institute, which covers pension contributions to the Mandatory state pension fund, and health insurance contributions to the national health insurance fund, among others.
 For employees, these are social security contributions, as well as income tax.
-To get a clear overview of both employee and employer taxes, use our salary breakdown calculator, submitting any additional data needed and get a downloadable pdf like this one.
+To get a clear overview of both employee and employer taxes, use our salary breakdown calculator.